 Both my parents went to college in Africa and were successful in their careers in medicine.
 This never changed when we came to the US.
 They started from the beginning, took the GED and took college classes and within the eight years since they came, completed they’re associate in nursing, an accelerated bachelors in nursing … Continue reading Recommendations for Parents of College Students

 Coming from an upbringing in Zambia, a lot of what I watched though were African shows and movies, don’t get it wrong, with cable and without my parents channel restrictions until 4:00PM.
 Your girl was on it with Nickelodeon, Cartoon Network, Boomerang, freaking Hallmark WHOO!
-We watch your shit too, might as well watch our … Continue reading Adolescent in Film
+We watch your shit too, might as well watch our … Continue reading Adolescents in Film